Junpengalaitp/Algorithm-Data-Structure/markdown/heap.md

 * when heap size > k, poll the heap
 * return all numbers in the heap
 * time complexity is NlogK

+### LC 973.
+K Closest Points to Origin
+* when heap size > k, poll the heap
+* return all numbers in the heap
+* time complexity is NlogK